hikims/KISTLab-of-cell-signaling-analysis/README.md

 	    wiener, input[i], 1, pre_weight[6]);

 The inhibi_point in main.cpp can be changeable by the user (It is set as half of the calculation time in open-source).
 The num implies the order of inhibition for each inhibitor.
 Each inhibition has to be compiled individually to make a file.
 When the user wants to do multiple stimulations, set 1 to the receptor protein, in contrast, set zero to the receptor protein for single stimulation.

-Non-negative feedback in main.cpp represents the case without a negative feedback loop.